laravel/docs/billing.md

 Subscriptions provide a way to set up recurring payments for your customers.
 Control things like quantities, multiple subscription plans, trialing and much more.

 An important note in general when working with subscriptions is that Cashier always considers the lastly added subscription in the database for a specific subscription name as the actively used subscription.
-So for example if you have two subscriptions of the name "default", one cancelled and one active one that was added later on, only the lastly added subscription will be used when performing status checks such as `subscribed`, `onTrial`, `subscribedToPlan` etc.
+So for example if you have two subscriptions of the name "default", one cancelled and one active one that was added later on, only the lastly added subscription will be used when performing status checks such as `subscribed`, `onTrial`, `subscribedToPlan` etc. If you want to perform actions such as re-activiting subscriptions you should only perform them against the lastly added subscriptions.
+The other ones stored in the database are purely for referencing and historical data purposes.

 <a name="creating-subscriptions"></a>
 ### Creating Subscriptions